atc2146/SquirrelProject/README.md

 # Squirrel Tracker

-Squirrel Tracker is a Django-based web application
+Squirrel Tracker is a Django-based web application which displays Central park suirrel sightings.

 ## Description

-The following has been implemented:
-blah
+The application take squirrel sighting data and displays their exact location on a map of Central Park.
+Functionality is included to add sightings and modify existing ones.

 ## Group Name and Section